What is Sustainable Architecture?

 Energy Efficient

-Energy efficient or passive design strategies are a vital aspect of sustainable architecture.
+Energy-efficient or passive design strategies are a vital aspect of sustainable architecture.
 This often means utilizing proper insulation to keep a building cool in the summer months and warm in cold weather.

 Water Conservation